 - the Consumer Financial Protection Bureau

-Many states have their own debt collection laws that are different from the federal Fair Debt Collection Practices Act.
+Many states have their own debt collection laws that are different from federal law.
 Your attorney general’s office can help you figure out your rights under your state’s law.

 If a debt collector breaks the law, you have one year from that date to sue that collector in a state or federal court.
 You can sue for damages that happened because the collector broke the law — expenses like lost wages or medical bills, or compensation for the effect the debt collector’s actions had on your job or your health.

 But even if a court finds a debt collector violated the law in trying to collect a legitimate debt, you may still owe the debt.